thunderrabbit/robnugen-journal-entries/2001/10/09my_moms_article.md

 were willing to take such desperate measures?
 </FONT>&nbsp;<BR></BR>
 </P>
-<P><FONT SIZE="3" FACE="Arial">We have been way “too
+<P><FONT SIZE="3" FACE="Arial">We have been way "too
-busy” to pay much
+busy" to pay much
-attention to the world’s people.
+attention to the world's people.
 Millions starve while we grab a bite to eat or dine in quiet elegance.
 Refugees flee to crowded camps while we crowd into concert halls and sports arenas.
 Cheap labor overseas keeps our prices down and dividends high.
-And we’re surprised that people hate us?</FONT>&nbsp;<BR></BR></P>
+And we're surprised that people hate us?</FONT>&nbsp;<BR></BR></P>
 <P><FONT SIZE="3" FACE="Arial">Officially, we have
 isolated ourselves
-in dramatic ways — by walking out of the Middle East peace process, challenging the nuclear test ban, refusing to sign the Kyoto Accord,
+in dramatic ways: by walking out of the Middle East peace process, challenging the nuclear test ban, refusing to sign the Kyoto Accord,